Research

 Conference presentations: Agricultural and Applied Economics Association (AAEA 2024); Association of Environmental and Resource Economists (AERE 2024); European Association of Environmental and Resource Economists (EAERE 2024); European Health Economics Association (EuHEA 2024); Sustainable Food Systems Symposium (University of Gottingen, 2024); French Economics Association (AFSE 2024); Canadian Economics Association (CEA 2024); Maastricht Workshop on Applied Economics of the Environment (MAEE 2024)

-Taxation of foods high in saturated fats, sodium, and sugars in India: A modelling study of health and economic impacts (submitted)
+Taxation of foods high in fat, sugar, and sodium in India: A modelling study of health and economic impacts (working paper, under review, Mar 2025)

-Co-authored with Jingmin Zhu* (Imperial College London), Jack Olney (Imperial College London), William Joe (IEG, New Delhi), Manika Sharma (RTSL, New Delhi), Lindsay Steele (RTSL, New York), and Franco Sassi (Imperial College London).
+Co-authored with Jingmin Zhu* (Imperial College London), Jack Olney (Imperial College London), Daniel J Laydon (Imperial College London), William Joe (IEG, New Delhi), Manika Sharma (RTSL, New Delhi), Lindsay Steele (RTSL, New York), and Franco Sassi (Imperial College London).

 * We both share first authorship.